Is there a safe fake tan?

 - Look for a “Certified Organic” logo which guarantees us against any synthetics, GMO’s, toxic preservatives and other nasties.

-And for fun, a self tan recipe: using tea!
+a self tan recipe: using tea!

 - Take 10 black tea bags (the tea brand does not matter) and boil in hot water.

 - Let the tea bags sit in the water for about 10-15 minutes steeping.

 - Remove the tea bags and then let the tea cool to room temperature or less.
 It may be refreshing to put it in the fridge for a bit, especially in the hot summer months.